 Reptiles come in all shapes and sizes.
 They can be really big.
 Saltwater crocodiles can grow to be over 23 feet long.
 Other reptiles are small.
 A gecko that lives on the British Virgin Islands is less than an inch long!
 Reptiles may come in different shapes, sizes and live in many different habitats.
-One thing they all have in common is they are all interesting creatures!
+One thing they all have in o you think snakes need to protect themselves?
+Snakes, like other animals, need to watch out for danger.
+Snakes have many ways to do this.